nathanMcL/Assessments_UnitTests/DSA_StudyGuide/Tree_searches/Readme.md

 ### `Tree`

 A `tree` search algorithm works by systematically exploring the `nodes` of a tree data structure, starting at the `root node`, to find a specific node that satisfies the desired conditions of a problem, essentially navigating through the hierarchical structure of the tree to reach the solution. <br>
-The `Tree` search alogrithm does this by examining *each* `child node` in a defined order, like `depth-first` or `breadth-first` search; it essentially "walks" through the tree, checking each node until it finds the target value or reaches a point where no further exploration is needed.<br>
+The `Tree` search algorithm does this by examining *each* `child node` in a defined order, like `depth-first` or `breadth-first` search; it essentially "walks" through the tree, checking each node until it finds the target value or reaches a point where no further exploration is needed.<br>

 #### How the Tree Search Algorithms Functions